 You can find out more about the huge range of events and activities in the borough using our What’s On search, or click on the following links for more about what’s happening in Haringey:

-- Haringey's Corporate Plan - explaining our priorities for the borough, and what the council will do to help achieve these
+- Our Borough Plan 2019-2023 - explaining our priorities for the borough, and what the council will do to help achieve these

 - Parks and open spaces